 How Oolong Tea Is Made

-Oolong teas are the most complicated teas to manufacture.
-The end result is the presentation of leaves rolled into little nuggets, the product of an incredible multi-step process.
+Oolong teas are among the most complicated teas to manufacture.
+The end result is the presentation of leaves rolled into little semi-nuggets, the product of an incredible multi-step process.

-If you have a few minutes, it is definitely worth watching.
+If you have a few minutes, it's definitely worth watching.
 The tea farmers are more than farmers, they are true artisans and craftsmen, lavishing special attention on their tea.

 Brewing Oolong Tea